Maxine Waters Defends Tweet Calling For Donald Trump’s Solitary Confinement In Prison

 Instead of answering the question directly, Waters doubled down on her criticism of the president.

 “You know what?
 I think that it is very interesting how oftentimes, you know, it focused on what one of the members has to say,” Waters told Cooper.

 “This president has not only undermined and denounced the press constantly and he’s dangerous.”

 As previously reported by The Inquisitr, Waters’ prison tweet came after the president publicly pushed back against the anonymous whistleblower from the intelligence community who originally blew the controversy wide open.
-Trump demanded that he be able to face his accuser and slammed whomever provided the whistleblower with the information as a “spy,” implying that the person should face capital punishment.
+Trump demanded that he be able to face his accuser and slammed whoever provided the whistleblower with the information as a “spy,” implying that the person should face capital punishment.

 Waters also pointed out the president’s invocation of civil war over the Democrats’ impeachment inquiry, taking aim at the media for not “bearing down” on what the president has recently said on the matter, to which Cooper challenged the California lawmaker to tune in to his network for proof that plenty in the media are dissecting the president’s constant bombardment of tweets and words relating to the explosive political situation.